Ahmed Subhy Mansour: Biography

 Mansoor received his junior middle school education in 1964, and ranked second in the Republic on the national exam.
 He graduated from Al-Azhar Secondary School, in Sharkeya, Egypt, in 1969, and ranked fourth in country on the national university entrance examination.
 He then studied Muslim History at the Al-Azhar University (a prestigious Sunni religious university) in Cairo, where he obtained a B.A. degree with Highest Honors in 1973, an M.A. degree with Honors in 1975, and a Ph.D. degree with Highest Honors in 1980.

-He founded a small Egyptian sect the Quranists, who believe: the Quran is the sole source of Islam and its laws.
+He founded a small Egyptian group, the Quranists, who believe: the Quran is the sole source of Islam and its laws.

 From 1973 till 1980 he was an assistant teacher and lecturer, and between 1980 and 1987 he was an assistant professor, both of Muslim history at the College of Arabic Language of the Al Azhar University.

 In May 1985, Mansour was discharged from his teaching and research position in Egypt due to his liberal views, which were not acceptable to the religious authorities who controlled much of university policies and programs.
 Because of his unconventional scholarship, Al-Azhar University accused him of being an enemy of Islam.
 He was tried in its canonical court, and expelled March 17, 1987.
 In 1987, beginning with his arrest on November 17, and in 1988 he was imprisoned by the Egyptian government for his views, including his advocacy of religious harmony and tolerance between Egyptian Muslims, Christian Copts, and Jews.

 Between 1991 and 1992, he worked with Farag Foda to establish a new political party in Egypt, Mostakbal ("The Future Party"), dedicated to a secular democratic state, and to defend the Christian Egyptians.
 Foda was assassinated in June 1992.

 From 1994 to 1996, he was a member of the board of trustees of the Egyptian Organization for Human Rights, which worked to protect Egyptians from human rights offenses.
 In 1996, Mansour established a weekly conference at the Ibn Khaldoun Center – headed by Saad Eddin Ibrahim – in order to discuss Islamist dogma, religion-based terror, and other issues.
 It functioned until June 2000, when the center was closed down by the Egyptian government and Ibrahim was arrested.

 Mansour sought and was granted political asylum in the United States in 2002.